nodemcu/nodemcu-firmware/docs/build.md

 make
 ```

 The default build setup reduces output verbosity to a minimum.
-The verbosity level can be increased by setting the `V` environment variable to 1, e.g. with
+The verbosity level can be increased by setting the `V` environment variable to 1, as below.
+See the root `Makefile` for other available options.
 ```
 V=1 make
 ```